-The Immaculata University Psychology Internship Consortium, is an APA accredited internship, organized and monitored by the Immaculata’s Psychology and Counseling Department, provides doctoral internships for Immaculata’s Psy.D. clinical doctoral candidates.
+The Immaculata University Psychology Internship Consortium, is an APA accredited internship, organized and monitored by the Immaculata’s Psychology and Counseling Department.
+The Consortium provides doctoral internships for Immaculata’s Psy.D. clinical doctoral candidates.
 A limited number of placements are offered for intern applicants from other APA-accredited doctoral programs through APPIC’s Match II and Post Match Vacancy Service (see additional information about the Consortium on the IU Psychology Internship Consortium page).

 The consortium is a cooperative training program including many agencies and organizations across the area, primarily within commuting distance of Immaculata.
 The internship program follows a practitioner-scholar model which prepares interns for the professional practice of psychology, informed by scholarly inquiry and empirical research.

 - Intern applicants should complete the APPIC Application for internship (AAPI).

 - The deadline for application is November 10th.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: